themarcusaurelius/Metricbeat/README.md

 **You should now be sending data to your Vizion Elastic app.
 Check the ```Discover``` tab**

-For debugging, you can view your Metricbeat error logs at `/var/log/metricbeat/metricbeat` or change the configuration at `/etc/metricbeat/metricbeat.yml`.

 <br>

 #### <b>Option 2.</b> Download and install beats manually.